Shridhad/externalsorting/README.md

 #### Generate big data

-* running `./generate.sh` should generate `src/main/resources/input-big.txt` file with 50000 numbers
+* Running `sh generate.sh` should generate `src/main/resources/input-big.txt` file with 50000 numbers.
-* You can run the script multiple times to add more numbers in same file
+* You can run the script multiple times to add more numbers in same file.
-* To sort this file you need to make small change in `Application.java:14`, to change the input file name
+* To sort this file you need to make small change in `Application.java:14`, to change the input file name.

 #### Performance Optimization